Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 ![Validation Error](img/project_structure.png)

+### Running the Project without a Container

+The project can be run from the command line with a compatible Python conda environment and needed packages installed.
+Run it from the root folder of the project as follows:

++python app_train.py (to run a training session, GPU needed)
++python app_inference.py (to run an inference session, training is a prerequisite, no GPU needed)

+The project has been tested in Linux with Ubuntu 24.04.
+While it is forgiving of a range of python packages, below is a list of the packages that the application was tested on:

+Python                    3.10.16
+torch                     2.7.0+cu118
+torchaudio                2.7.0+cu118
+torchinfo                 1.8.0
+torchvision               0.22.0+cu118
+pandas                    2.2.3
+numpy                     2.2.5
+scipy                     1.15.3
+scikit-learn              1.6.1
+matplotlib                3.10.0
+black                     25.1.0
+pytest                    8.3.5
+pytest-cov                6.1.1
+mypy                      1.15.0
+mypy-extensions           1.1.0

 ### Containerization

 Deployment was done to a Docker container and the code fully tested from there.
 Both training and inference worked as well with the container as they did in command line testing in Linux, which is to say that they worked very well.